openebs/website/docs/main/user-guides/migration/legacy-storage-to-new-storage/migration-overview.md

 ---
 id: migration-overview
-title: Migration from Legacy Storage to New Storage
+title: Migration from Legacy Storage to Latest Storage Solution
 keywords:
+ - Migration
- - Migration Overview
+ - Data Migration
-description: This section outlines the process of migrating the legacy storage to new storage.
+description: This section outlines the process of migrating the legacy storage to latest storage solution.
 ---

-# Migration Overview
+# Data Migration

+Data migration is the process of transferring data from the legacy storage to the latest storage solution.
+Also, the data can be migrated from any non-OpenEBS storage to OpenEBS storage.

 In this migration process, we are using [pv-migrate](https://github.com/utkuozdemir/pv-migrate) that is a CLI tool/kubectl plugin to easily migrate the contents of one Kubernetes `PersistentVolumeClaim` to another.